 7. You’ll get to meet like-minded people

 You are the average of five people you spend the most time with.
 No one succeeds alone.
 But with a supportive network of like-minded people, success is achievable easily.
 Being an entrepreneur allows one to meet with so many great rights people.
-Ambitious and supportive people push you to become a better person along the way.
+Ambitious and supportive people push you to become a better person.

-They could either be your mentor or business owners, or intrapreneurs.
+They could either be your mentor business owners or intrapreneurs.
 Being around people like these can help you succeed easily as well.
-So being an entrepreneur isn’t bad after all.
-As long as you keep an open mind and costly develop yourself, it’ll only be a matter of time.
+So, being an entrepreneur isn’t bad after all.
+As long as you keep an open mind and develop yourself, it’ll only be a matter of time.

 8. You can improve mental health